Neuroscience PhD Program Details

 Apply NowLearn about the application process

-Students are required to maintain a B average in courses and, at the end of the first year, must pass a Candidacy Exam.
-This exam consists of a written paper on one of a given set of topics and an oral exam on the year’s course work.
+Students are required to maintain a 3.0 GPA in courses and, at the end of the first year, must pass a qualifying exam.
+This exam consists of a written paper on one of a given set of topics and an oral exam on the year’s coursework.

-During the second year, students begin to focus on their thesis research but have a number of required courses (NEURO 522 and 523 Seminars in Neuroscience, BMS 591 Ethics in the Life Sciences and PHS 520 Introduction to Biostatistics) as well as the opportunity to choose from a wide variety of electives.
+During the second year, students begin to focus on their thesis research but have a number of required courses as well as the opportunity to choose from a wide variety of electives.

 Before the beginning of the fall semester of the third year, students must pass a Comprehensive Exam.
 This exam consists of a written research proposal followed by an oral examination and is administered by the student’s doctoral committee.